 Software: the Anatomy of a Smell Memory

-All this is well and good but how do we recognize an aroma?
+All this is well and good, but how do we recognize an aroma?
 And for that matter, how do we remember what something smells like?
 I’ve written about both extensively over the last five years-plus in various pieces in this blog and elsewhere.
 All are related to my tasting project which dates back to late 2009 and two film sessions I did with a behavioral scientist, Tim Hallbom.
-Perhaps the most simple yet utterly profound thing Tim and I discovered during those sessions was that smell memory is visual internally; that the aromas I recognized in a glass of wine were represented by internal visual images—images which up that point in time I was completely unware I was creating.
-These images were/are taken from my life memories of the various aromatics I smell in the glass, be they various fruits, spices, earth tones or whatever.
-A second discovery followed quickly; that these internal images I generated to represent the aromas in a given wine displayed all sorts of structural qualities, from size to brightness to proximity to dimensionality.
+Perhaps the most simple yet utterly profound thing Tim and I discovered during those sessions was that smell memory is visual internally; that the aromas I recognized in a glass of wine were represented by internal visual images—images which up that point in time I was completely unaware I created.
+These images were/are taken from my life memories of the various aromatics I smell in the glass, be they various fruits, spices, earth notes, or whatever.
+A second discovery followed quickly; that these internal images I generated to represent the aromas in a wine displayed all sorts of structural qualities, from size to brightness to proximity to dimensionality.
 Further, if I changed any of a handful of the most important qualities my perception of the wine changed as well.

 The Feeling Factor